 ...
 And that’s all she wrote!

-I am continuously updating the content and graphics on the guide.
-Stay turned!
-At this moment in time, I will not be updating my other guides, but you can still read them if you want; just click on the banners below :) Thanks for reading Ashes to Ashes and supporting me for all these years!
+While I am continuously updating the content of my Ashe guide and my Guide to Making a Guide, I will not be updating or writing any new guides.
+Thanks for reading Ashes to Ashes and supporting me for all these years!